tmforum-oda/oda-ca-docs/Decision-Log/0008-identity-propagation.md

 ## Status

-In progress
+Approved at Innovation Hub clinic on 2025-05-07

 ## Context

 From the authentication workshop, it was proposed that we should propagate (pass-through) identities from component to component.

-In contrast, [UC007](https://github.com/tmforum-oda/oda-canvas/blob/master/usecase-library/UC007-Authentication-external.md) states that we will not support pass-through authorisation.
+In contrast, [UC010-External-Authentication](https://github.com/tmforum-oda/oda-canvas/blob/main/usecase-library/UC010-External-Authentication.md) states that we will not support pass-through authorisation.

 Consider the example of an action being performed with three parties involved: an end-user who makes a request via a front-end system that, in turn, makes a request of a back-end system to fulfil the end-user request.